 The benefit of switching could be an increase of 2.5 per cent in your savings interest rate, which will build up over time.
 To make your money go as far as possible, you need to have the best interest rates available, and if you're only saving a small amount of your pay each week, fortnight or month, it is a good idea to find a way to improve your returns2.

 Living on a low or restricted budget means making a few changes to your lifestyle, but it's about more than just being smarter with your money.
 It's about improving your credit report and living a better life when your debts are paid.
-For more information about the importance of knowing what’s on your Equifax credit report, get in touch with My Credit File today.
+Make sure you know what's on your credit file by getting your Equifax credit report today.

 Disclaimer: The information contained in this article is general in nature and does not take into account your personal objectives, financial situation or needs.
 Therefore, you should consider whether the information is appropriate to your circumstance before acting on it, and where appropriate, seek professional advice from a finance professional such as an adviser.

 1MoneySmart, Checking your bank statement.
 Accessed March 2017.

 2MoneySmart, Managing on a low income.
 Accessed March 2017.